DjangoGirls/tutorial/en/django_forms/README.md

 > Note: To download the SVG image, open the context menu on the link (usually by right-clicking on it) and select "Save link as".
 In the dialog asking you where to save the file, navigate to the `djangogirls` directory of your Django project, and within that to subdirectory `blog/templates/blog/icons/`, and save the file there.

 It's time to open `blog/templates/blog/base.html` in the code editor.
 Now we can use this icon file inside the base template as follow.
-In the `div` named `container` inside `page-header` `div` tag, we will add a link:
+In the `div` tag inside `header` section, we will add a link before `h1` tag:

 {% filename %}blog/templates/blog/base.html{% endfilename %}
 ```html